DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2023-07-05-tutorial-checkout-link.md

 # Backoffice - Tutorial

-The purpose of this document is to guide the retailer about how to access and manipulate the Cielo Checkout Backoffice
+The purpose of this document is to guide the retailer about how to access and use the Cielo Checkout Backoffice

 ## Accessing the Backoffice